wving5/LKDBSQLBuilder/README.md

 #### #Co-op with LKDB

-LKDB requires raw SQL should be lowerCase, you could do that by flip the macro flag `SQL_KEYWORD_UPPERCASE` in `LKDBSQLConstant.h`
+LKDB requires raw SQL should be **lowerCase**, you could do that by flip the macro flag `SQL_KEYWORD_UPPERCASE` in `LKDBSQLConstant.h`

-Also, you could see some convenience macro there, but use with caution though (it may cause problem for Xcode auto-indent / auto-complete, and somehow tricky :)
+Also, you could see some convenience macro there, but **use with caution** though (it may cause problem for Xcode auto-indent / auto-complete, and somehow tricky :)